niteesh6024/pricing_tool/README.md

 ## Features

 - **User Authentication:** JWT-based login/register with roles (admin, seller, buyer).
-- **Product Management:** Sellers and admins can create, update, view, and delete products.
+- **Product Management:** Sellers can create.
+Admin/seller can update, view, and delete products.
 - **Category Management:** Products are organized by categories.
 Managed by admins
 - **Demand Forecasting:** Visualize demand forecasts and selling prices with charts.
 - **Optimized Pricing:** Can see the optiimized price to the selling price